jbrennan/SmolHTML/Smol/index.md

 		}
 ```

-Attributes are (usually) key-value pairs, so those are our properties (attributes that don't have explicit values, we'll just repeat the key for the value).
+Attributes are (usually) key-value pairs, so those are our properties (for attributes that don't have explicit values, we'll just repeat the key for the value).

 Then, we start parsing.
 First we parse the key, then we look for an equals sign token.
 If we don't find it, we assume this attribute is the valueless kind and return it immediately.
 Otherwise, we parse the value, as a choice: